-Tablelands Dairy and Beef Productivity Group (established in September 2019)
+Tablelands Beef and Dairy Productivity Group (not yet established)

-This group links with the established Tablelands Next-Generation Progressive Grazing Network to pursue the common goal of improving pasture productivity and reducing nutrient and sediment loads entering the GBR.
+This group is not formally established; however, will link with the established Tablelands Next Gen Grazing Network to pursue the common goal of improving pasture productivity and reducing nutrient and sediment loads entering the GBR.
 The P2P group facilitator will work closely with Mungalli Creek Biodynamic Dairy business administrators, DairySat (national program) and Tablelands Senior Farm Services Officer, Howard Smith (Lion Pty Ltd.), to encourage information sharing and collaboration between the Beef and Dairy sectors.